Meditation is more than either stress relief or enlightenment

 Lauren Sanders relaxes among the beachgoers in a sea-green bikini that reveals her pregnant belly, keeping an eye under her sun hat on her young daughter, Gwen, who’s angling to get back in the water.

 Sanders will give birth to her second child at home later this year with the assistance of a midwife.
-Her pregnancy has so far been healthy and she […]
+Her pregnancy has so far been healthy and she wants […]

 Read the Full Article